saasquatch/legacy-future-adapter/README.md

       final CompletableFuture<Integer> cf3 = futureAdapter.toCompletableFuture(f3);
       /*
        * NEVER DO THIS!!!
 If you need to run long blocking tasks, please provide your own executor.
-       * Otherwise, this will block the event loop thread and in turn block other CompletableFutures
+       * Otherwise, this can block the event loop thread and in turn block other CompletableFutures
        * from completing.
        */
       cf3.thenRun(() -> {